Raising Butterflies Blog

 The monarch butterfly life cycle is divided into 4 main stages: egg, caterpillars, chrysalis, and butterfly.

-Since Caterpillars grow approximately 3000% during this stage of monarch metamorphosis, the caterpillar life cycle phase is subdivided into 5 stages, known as instars.
+Since Caterpillars grow approximately 2000% during this larval stage of monarch metamorphosis, the caterpillar life cycle phase is subdivided into 5 stages, known as instars.

-The measurements listed below are rough estimates of caterpillar instar sizes but caterpillars will vary in size depending on genetics, and how much milkweed they eat.
+The measurements listed below are rough estimates of caterpillar instar sizes but larvae will vary in size depending on genetics, and how much milkweed they eat.

 Instar 1 Monarch Caterpillar Body Length- 2mm to 6mm (<.2 inches)